 As anybody that paid any attention in physics class will know that a moving object has much higher impact energy than a stationary object.
 That means a falling bar with a significant weight on it could possibly damage your floor or even structure.
 I really suggest you err on the safe side in this regard.

-Getting some deadlift crash pads will help dissipate the energy significantly but it’s no guarantee.
+Getting some deadlift crash pads (Amazon link) will help dissipate the energy significantly but it’s no guarantee.
 Crash pads are great for damping noise and protecting your floors on the other hand.

 How to keep the neighbors happy while lifting in your apartment